 Funding:

-Tuition: The Graduate School waives tuition for students who precept for at least two hours a week.
+Tuition: The tuition rate for DCE students for this academic year will be available on the Graduate School website.
+The Graduate School waives tuition for students who precept for at least two hours a week.
 In addition, students in good standing may apply to the Music Department for DCE tuition subsidies in semesters in which they are not teaching or if they are funded by outside grants that do not include tuition.

-1. The Academic Administrator and DGS must receive written approval from the two readers and a third current faculty member.
+- The Academic Programs Administrator and the DGS must receive written approval from the two readers and a third current faculty member.

-2. Two reader reports and a PDF version of the dissertation must be submitted to the Academic Administrator at least 30 days before the FPO.
+- The two reader reports must be submitted to the Academic Programs Administrator at least 30 days before the scheduled FPOE.

-For more information on your status after the FPO please visit this page.
+For more information on your status after the FPOE please visit: https://gradschool.princeton.edu/academics/degrees-requirements/advanced-degree-application-process

 TigerHub is a secure website where students sign-in for the academic year, maintain their personal information, enroll in courses, and sign-up for direct deposit.